Updated for 2023

 Image courtesy Mount Vernon

 Going back as far as the 1890s, stories abound.
-Victorian era members of the Mount Vernon Ladies Association who spent the night in George’s chamber swore his brooding spirit appeared before them in the still moments of the night.
+Victorian-era members of the Mount Vernon Ladies Association who spent the night in George’s chamber swore his brooding spirit appeared before them in the still moments of the night.
 In the 1980s, an interpreter saw a full-body apparition of a young woman on the stairs with flowers who disappeared when she reached the bottom.
 In 2012, a security employee had already emptied the house and locked up when he heard the jingling of a large set of keys moving across the floor in the Washington bedroom.
 In life, George was known for being heard all over the house, jingling his heavy set of keys.
-These are just a few of the dozens—if not hundreds—of stories from interpreters, staff and visitors over the years.
-While you may not be able to be inside the mansion at midnight, Mount Vernon does host a popular (and already sold out) trick-or-treating event each year, as well as a Fall Wine Festival and Sunset Tour and Fall Harvest Festival.
+These are just a few of the dozens—if not hundreds—of stories from interpreters, staff, and visitors over the years.
+While you may not be able to be inside the mansion at midnight, Mount Vernon does host a popular trick-or-treating event each year, as well as a Fall Wine Festival and Sunset Tour and Fall Harvest Festival.
 Who knows what you’ll encounter?

 George Mason’s Gunston Hall